Passive Voice ESL Games, Activities and Worksheets

 ESL Future Perfect Passive Activity - Grammar and Speaking: Matching, Gap-fill, Information Gap, Asking and Answering Questions, Controlled Practice - Pair Work - Upper-intermediate (B2) - 25 minutes

 In this interesting future perfect passive activity, students use the future perfect passive to complete information about a hotel.
-In two groups, students match verbs with endings to complete a list of tasks to be done at the hotel today.
+First, in two groups, students match verbs with endings to complete a list of tasks to be done at the hotel today.
 Next, students complete sentences about the tasks with the verbs in their future perfect passive form.
-After that, students pair up with someone from the other group and take turns asking their partner future perfect passive questions to find out when the tasks will be done, e.g., 'When will the restaurant have been opened?'
-Their partner then reads out the answer (e.g., The restaurant will have been opened by 6:00 a.m.), and the student completes the sentence with the answer.
+After that, students pair up with someone from the other group and take turns asking their partner future perfect passive questions to find out when the tasks will be done, e.g. 'When will the restaurant have been opened?'
+Their partner then reads out the answer (e.g. The restaurant will have been opened by 6:00 a.m.), and the student completes the sentence with the answer.
 This continues until both students have completed their sentences.

 The Perfectly Passive Hotel Preview